Nixuge/cesco/README.md

 # CescoSite
+⚠️ Actualy CescoSite is only in french, but in future update it will be multy-languages ⚠️
+## Why CescoSite ?
 * ### CescoSite is **free** and **open source**.
   * The philosophy of cescosite is to want a **more open internet**, in a **spirit of exchange** and not of profits.
 * ### CescoSite is focused on the **privacy** :